gokul2287/covid-react-deploy/README.md

 # [COVID-19 Tracker](https://gokul2287.github.io/covid-react-deploy/)

-This project developed as an assignment of coursera course.
-It's shows the number of daily COVID cases based on the country selection
+This project developed as an assignment of coursera course [Front-End Web development with React](https://www.coursera.org/learn/front-end-react).
+- It's shows the number of daily COVID cases based on the country selection with map and live cases in tabular format.
+- In map, you can click on any red circle that shows a pod with active cases, recovered cases, deaths till date for that country.

 [![GitHub package.json version](https://img.shields.io/github/package-json/v/gokul2287/covid-react-deploy)](https://github.com/gokul2287/covid-react-deploy)
 [![GitHub repo size](https://img.shields.io/github/repo-size/gokul2287/covid-react-deploy?color=ff69b4)](https://github.com/gokul2287/covid-react-deploy)